 The 2020 Census shows a total of 3,001 housing units in Truro, an increase of 55 percent since 1990.
 The increase in housing units was keeping pace with population growth in recent decades, though it has slowed down in the past decade.
-It should be noted that there are some questions regarding the validity of the census data, as many seasonal homeowners had moved her during the pandemic and may have returned to their primary residences.

 Additionally, many housing units in Truro are vacation rentals or second homes.
-The 2020 ACS estimates show that 78.2 percent of the total units in Truro are vacant for seasonal or recreational use, with implications for housing availability and affordability for full-time residents.32
+The 2020 ACS estimates show that 78.2 percent of the total units in Truro are vacant for seasonal or recreational use, with implications for housing availability and affordability for full-time residents.